Works from the 1930s – 1970s

 1960s

-In these years, his work as a sculptor-goldsmith becomes increasingly appreciated
+During these years, his work as a sculptor-goldsmith becomes increasingly appreciated

 Daverio’s passion for materials and the mastery he possessed in

-shaping them, when we observe his creations.
+shaping them is evident when we observe his creations.

 1970s